aisamanra/tansu/README.md

 in part or in total at any time.

 The Tansu library is a minimal API for storing and recalling data in key-value storage backends.
-The Tansu library does not intend to be useful for working with pre-existing data, as it makes assumptions about the formatting of keys and values.
+It is designed for new applications that have flexibility in terms of how they store information, as it may not provide the appropriate tools for working with data in existing key-value store backends.

 ## Example